Matt Nicholls: Early life

 Nicholls was born on 22 March 1986 in Rotherham, South Yorkshire, where he was raised.
 His parents divorced and his father gained custody of him and bought him a drum kit.
 Nicholls is a self-taught drummer.
 As he was learning how to play drums, Nicholls stated that he was never "influenced by drummers" rather, he listened to CDs and followed along with what they played.
 He also never had plans to be a drummer and never took drums seriously until he was 18 when Bring Me the Horizon started.
-His mother also wanted him to get a day-job instead of pursuing music, however Nicholls wasn't so keen to the idea.
+His mother also wanted him to get a day-job instead of pursuing music, but Nicholls wasn't so keen to the idea.
 When he lived in his apartment block, he was never able to play drums because he was surrounded by other people complaining, so he could only play drums when he was playing at shows.
 Nicholls played in the mock hip-hop group Womb 2 Da Tomb with fellow Bring Me the Horizon member Oliver Sykes and Sykes' brother Tom.